tcltk/tcl/doc/markdown/tcltest.md

 [-limitconstraints]{.lit} [boolean]{.arg}
-: Sets the mode by which **test** honors constraints as described in **TESTS** above.
+: Sets the mode by which **test** honors constraints as described in [Tests] above.
 Default value is false.

 [-constraints]{.lit} [list]{.arg}
 : Sets all the constraints in *list* to true.
-Also used in combination with **configure -limitconstraints true** to control an alternative constraint mode as described in **TESTS** above.
+Also used in combination with **configure -limitconstraints true** to control an alternative constraint mode as described in [Tests] above.
 Default value is an empty list.

 [-tmpdir]{.lit} [directory]{.arg}
 : Sets the temporary directory to be used by **makeFile**, **makeDirectory**, **viewFile**, **removeFile**, and **removeDirectory** as the default directory where temporary files and directories created by test files should be created.
 Default value is **workingDirectory**.